Thomas G. Shufflebarger, FACHE

 He is a Fellow of the American College of Healthcare Executives and currently serves as a Trustee of the Alabama Chapter of the American Hospital Association.
-Active in numerous community organizations, has served in volunteer leadership roles with the American Red Cross, Magic Moments, the Lakeshore Foundation, Riverchase United Methodist Church and the Hoover City Schools.
+Active in numerous community organizations, he has served in volunteer leadership roles with the American Red Cross, The United Way of Central Alabama, Magic Moments, the Lakeshore Foundation, Canterbury United Methodist Church, and the Hoover City Schools.

 A resident of Hoover, Shufflebarger and his wife, Ellen, have two daughters.
 In his leisure time, he enjoys most any outdoor activity.

 Vickie Atkins is Vice President of Risk Management for Children’s of Alabama.
 In this role, she is responsible for risk management including Holy Innocents Indemnity, Patient Safety, Performance Improvement and Accreditation, Infection Control, and Medical Staff Services.

 Atkins joined Children’s of Alabama in 1982.
 Prior to coming to Children’s, she was director of Medical Records at the Vaughan Regional Medical Center in Selma, Ala.